Ken Hinchey: Career

+Shortly after his arrival in Alaska, Hinchey began to sell sand and gravel in Government Hill and ice from Spenard Lake; he later founded the Ken Hinchey Co. construction company.
+In 1952, the company supplied gravel to the Palmer Construction Company while it was creating the six and a half mile tunnel for the Eklutna Power Plant.
+Hinchey had founded the Alaska Aggregate Corporation, also known as Alagco, in 1948.

-Hinchey started a number of businesses in Alaska, including Northern Transfer, the Black and White Restaurant, Alaska Aggregate Corporation, Idealaska Cement, and Pacific Western Lines.
+Hinchey started a number of businesses in Alaska, including Northern Transfer, the Black and White Restaurant, Idealaska Cement, and Pacific Western Lines, and "salmon airlift service" for commercial fishermen in the 1970s.
 He also mined gold in Hope, invented machines, and transported oil from Valdez to Fairbanks for the military during World War II.
 He was an avid bush pilot.

+Political career

 Hinchey was elected to a single term mayor of Anchorage in 1955.
-He advocated statehood for the Territory of Alaska and building a dam on the Cook Inlet causeway.
+During his seven months in office, he advocated statehood for the Territory of Alaska and building a dam on the Cook Inlet causeway.
+He resigned in 1956 after he was prohibited by the city council from using his businesses to supply municipal projects.

+He briefly ran for governor of Alaska in 1969.
+He ran for mayor again in 1973.
+In 1974, he sold Alagco to the Alaska Brick Company.

 Personal life

 In 1933, he married Nadine Graves, and the couple moved to Anchorage, Alaska in 1937.
 He died April 21, 1994, at the age of 81.
+At the time of his death, he had three children.